How to Become a UX Designer: The Ultimate Roadmap

 Lynda offers several comprehensive courses with different specializations in UI/UX design, such as Mobile App Design or User Interface Design; their offerings will teach you everything you need to know how to become UX designer and be successful in this field!
 Now a part of LinkedIn Learning.

-Projects and Design Process
+Projects and Process

 Personal Projects and Case Studies